nschoe/nschoeslabs/articles/2017-01-28-Docker-Taming-the-Beast-Part-4.md

 1. Can we can "chain" the `--volumes-from` calls, _i.e._ create a container `"C3"` that uses `--volumes-from C2`?
 1. Can we use `--volumes-from` from a stopped container?
 3. How do we specify several containers in `--volumes-from`?
-4. Since we can't chose the mountpoints, what happens when I specify several containers to `--volumes-from` and two of them should be mounted on the same mountpoint?
+4. Since we can't choose the mountpoints, what happens when I specify several containers to `--volumes-from` and two of them should be mounted on the same mountpoint?

 Well let's tackle them one by one.